Summer at Elizabeth Gaskell’s House

 Book now

-Looking for somewhere your children can get creative and messy and slightly educational?
-Look no further than Elizabeth Gaskell’s House this summer.
+Looking for somewhere your children can get creative, messy and slightly educational this summer?
+Look no further than Elizabeth Gaskell’s House.

-There’s so much in store at Elizabeth Gaskell’s House.
-On 6 & 7 August enjoy Garden Stories with Anita Sethi, acclaimed nature writer.
-Anita will guide you through the garden in a sensory scavenger hunt – sights, smells and all, before you stop, reflect, and create your very own story.
+There’s so much in store this summer at Elizabeth Gaskell’s House.
+On 6 & 7 August enjoy Garden Stories with acclaimed nature writer, Anita Sethi.
+Anita will guide you through the garden in a sensory scavenger hunt – sights, smells and all, before you stop, reflect and create your very own story.

 On 13 & 14 August, little and big artists will love Paint & Poetry with Stevie Ronnie.
-It’s here that you can learn how to bind your own book (very on-brand for a literary house), then fill it with watercolours and poetry as you wander through the rooms once graced by Gaskell herself.
+It’s here that you can learn how to bind your own book, then fill it with watercolours and poetry as you wander through the rooms once graced by Gaskell herself.

 20 and 21 August invites you to enjoy Weaving Words with Eleanor Godfrey.
 This lovely activity is inspired by Gaskell’s famous pen-pal habit, and combines art and creativity as you quite literally weave letters into something artistic.
-Thread provided, deep and profound thoughts optional.
+Thread provided, deep and profound thoughts you must bring yourself!

 On 27 & 28 August visit the Garden of Hope with Katherine Harrison.
 Step outside into the gorgeous gardens which will be filled with personal treasures, dreams, and quite likely a fair amount of glitter.